alacasta/testPrivateCMethods/README.md

   }
 }
 ```

-usually requires to use that private method _changeMyVariable() from the test case so that the precondition is satisfied.
+We can discuss wether such situation should be enforced or all the mechanisms needed to reach such situations should be triggered.
+However, simplified test preconditions when testing internals make sense also.
+To do that, you'd usually requires to use that private method _changeMyVariable() from the test case so that the precondition is satisfied.
+Again, how this method is called from the logical point of view is out of discussion.

 ## Practical application
 Given the library lib/customOps which has the following interface